OpenKH/OpenKh/docs/remasters/15plus25/demo_debug.md

 Opens a menu allowing the user to change playable characters and party members and spawn objects/enemies/bosses etc. More documentation to come soon.

+### TEXANM

+Opens a menu that allows the user to cycle through the selected model's texture patches (TEXA).

 ### CHECK CACHEBUFFER >>

 ### CASH SAVE